New year, new participant, new card. Now what?

 This feature comes especially in handy if you’re using the card for commuting.

 If you pay for your commuting pass online or through an app, just link your Beniversal Card as the payment method.
-You can also set it up as the payment method for Shared from Lyft or uberPOOL.

 Connect your card to your preferred digital wallet.